cisagov/ScubaGear/baselines/defender.md

 the file extension and automatically detect the file type using true typing.

-### 2.3.1 Policy
+### Policies
+#### MS.DEFENDER.3.1v1

-- The common attachments filter SHALL be enabled in the default anti-malware policy and in all existing policies.
+The common attachments filter SHALL be enabled in the default anti-malware policy and in all existing policies.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.DEFENDER.3.2v1
-- Disallowed file types SHALL be determined and set.
+Disallowed file types SHALL be determined and set.
 At a minimum, click-to-run files SHOULD be blocked (e.g., .exe, .cmd, and .vbe).
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

-### 2.3.2 Resources
+### Resources

 - [Configure anti-malware policies in EOP \| Microsoft Docs](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/configure-anti-malware-policies?view=o365-worldwide)